Mount Hampton: Geography and geology

 Mount Hampton is the northernmost volcano of the Executive Committee Range in Marie Byrd Land, Antarctica.
-It has the form of a symmetrical uneroded shield volcano with an "impressive" appearance and an ice-filled 6.5 × 5.5 km wide caldera.
-Like other volcanoes in the Executive Committee Range, it is a paired volcano with the northwesterly 3003 m high Whitney Peak and the southeasterly 3323 m high Marks Peak, which is the main summit of Mount Hampton.
+It has the form of a symmetrical uneroded shield volcano with an "impressive" appearance and an ice-filled 6.5x5.5 km caldera.
+Like other volcanoes in the Executive Committee Range, it is a paired volcano with the northwesterly 3003 m Whitney Peak and the southeasterly 3323 m Marks Peak, which is the main summit of Mount Hampton.
 (Note: Sometimes the maximum height of Mount Hampton is given as 3325 m.)
 The northwesterly summit is associated with its own caldera, which is partly cut by the Mount Hampton caldera on the southeastern flank and buried by the lava flows from the latter.
 The centres of the two calderas are about 8 km apart.
-Based on outcrops, it appears that most of the volcano is formed by flow rocks but cinder and lava bombs occur at parasitic vents.
+Based on outcrops, it appears that most of the volcano is formed by flow rocks, but cinder and lava bombs occur at parasitic vents.

-The mountain rises about 1 km above the surface of the West Antarctic Ice Sheet which buries most of the edifice, and moraine ridges are found at its base on the ice sheet.
-Owing to climate conditions, the persistence of permanent ice atop of the mountain is unlikely over the long term; erosion there appears to have been episodic with maxima during interglacials and there is no evidence of cirque formation.
+The mountain rises about 1 km above the surface of the West Antarctic Ice Sheet, which buries most of the edifice, and moraine ridges are found at its base on the ice sheet.
+Owing to climate conditions, the persistence of permanent ice atop of the mountain is unlikely over the long term; erosion there appears to have been episodic with maxima during interglacials, and there is no evidence of cirque formation.
 Lichens have been found on the mountain.

 Composition

-The volcano is formed by phonolite rocks, but parasitic vents have also erupted basanite and Whitney Peak also erupted trachyte and benmoreite.
+The volcano is formed by phonolite rocks, but parasitic vents have also erupted basanite, and Whitney Peak also erupted trachyte and benmoreite.
 Hawaiite has been reported as well.
 The volcanic rocks contain augite and feldspar; further, spinel-containing lherzolite xenoliths have been found.
 In general, composition is unique for each volcano in the Executive Committee Range.